GlennVL-AP/cpp-programming-slides/slides/session_00_docker/index.md

   <img src="./assets/vscode_open_devcontainer.png" alt="vscode open in devcontainer">
 </video>

-#### Step 3: vscode will ask to reopen the project in a devcontainer, accept
+#### Step 3: VSCode will ask if you want to reopen the project in a devcontainer &mdash; accept

 Note:

-* This will take a while, the docker container has to be created and started
+* This might take a while, as Docker has to build and start the container.

 ---